bgnalm/openWish/README.md

-1. Wish Reading - A user can only read as many wishes as s/he has added

-This is meant to encourage wish adding

-2. Wish Adding - A user's abillity to add wishes is limited by the ratings he receives on his wishes

-This is meant to limit spam wishes
+1. Wish Adding - A user's abillity to add wishes is limited by the ratings he receives on his wishes - This is meant to limit spam wishes

+2. Wish Reading - A user is limited by how many wishes he can read, as a function of how many wish he as added and rated. - This is meant to encourage wish adding

 ## How it will be implemented in the android app